AJenbo/DiabloGrooboAnalysis/readme.md

 # Background

 _Diablo_ was released by Blizzard Entertainment in January, 1997.
 On January 16, 2009, Maciej 'Groobo' Maselewski ("Groobo" hereafter) completed an 'any% segmented' category Real-Time Attack (RTA) speedrunning attempt consisting of 27 segments with a completion time of 3 minutes and 12 seconds, listed as a 'Sorcerer run' to differentiate the character class used in the run.
+(An Any% runs means the runner is not required to perform additional tasks outside completing the game.
+A segmented run means the game may be completed by completing on segment such as a single level in a single sitting but may use multiple segments.
+A Real-Time Attack (RTA) means the gameplay was performed in real time.)
 The run was submitted by the author to [Speed Demos Archive](https://speeddemosarchive.com/Diablo.html) (SDA) and [Guinness World Records](https://www.guinnessworldrecords.com/world-records/110580-fastest-completion-of-an-rpg-videogame).
 SDA [reviewed the run](https://forum.speeddemosarchive.com/post/diablo__february_8th_2009.html) and published the submission after completing the verification process.
-SDA did not identify any concerns, with the discussion primarily focusing on video quality aspects.
+SDA did not identify any concerns, including any concerns around the segmented status of the run.
+The discussion with SDA primarily focused on video quality aspects.

 _Diablo_ speedrun attempts declined following Groobo's run due to the difficulty of replicating or beating the time Groobo reported.
 The _Diablo_ speedrunning community did not initially question the validity of the run, although some speedrunners such as Funkmastermp eventually expressed doubt about the probability of certain aspects of the run after not encountering similar results despite many years of attempts.

 In January 2024, Funkmastermp approached dwangoAC (of the TASbot and TASVideos communities) to create a Tool-Assisted Speedrun (TAS) of _Diablo_.
 Initial investigations by dwangoAC on Twitch proved a TAS of _Diablo_ was viable by combining the PCem emulator with the libTAS rerecording framework. dwangoAC and Funkmastermp consulted the DevilutionX community to clarify the level generation code behaviors in different versions of _Diablo_.
 A cross-community team formed to discuss strategies and Groobo's 2009 speedrun was used as a basis of the route for the TAS.
 The team observed inconsistencies that raised concerns about the viability of Groobo's speedrun and prompted a more detailed analysis.

 The team reached out to an SDA spokesperson to determine if any additional documentation existed about the speedrun.
 Records from that timeframe were limited and provided no additional historical notes from SDA staff member mikwuyama who performed the verification.
-The team additionally attempted to contact Groobo via multiple means but received no reply.
+The team additionally attempted to contact Groobo via multiple channels but received no reply.
 Lacking additional information, the team shifted focus to assessing the viability of the speedrun based on [Groobo's submitted run video](https://speeddemosarchive.com/demo.pl?Diablo_Sorcerer_312).
 The team studied the video and cross-referenced the results by consulting the code in the [Devilution decompilation project](https://github.com/diasurgical/devilution) repository.

+## On Cheating

+Speedrunning and tool-assisted speedrunning are often considered a form of e-sport, complete with expectations of fair play and honest competition.
+Archives and leaderboards have been created during the hobby's history with the specific intention of keeping real records and reflecting honest runs for the sake of truthful competition.
+Checking and verifying runs, even after the fact, as a means of identifying cheating is an important part of the speedrunning community fair play standards.
+Cheating has never been an accepted part of the hobby and attempts to keep the hobby free of cheating is an essential part of the health and wellbeing of the hobby itself.

+Splicing, or the act of editing together videos from multiple runs, has been considered cheating since the inception of the hobby.
+Completing a run but not adhering to the category has also always been considered cheating.
+Run videos from SDA, including Groobo's run, included the banner "Verified: No Cheating", reflecting the community values in 2009.

+The site further included this verbiage in the rules:
+“Once a speedrun has been published on SDA, it will be hosted until it's obsoleted by another run or if there are doubts about the validity of the speedrun (for example cheating, inconsistencies in segmentation or not sticking to the category rules).
+The obsoleted run will still be available on archive.org, though.”

 # Analysis

-The team isolated several significant inconsistencies while reviewing the run video frame-by-frame and compiled the findings in order of first appearance.
+The team isolated significant inconsistencies while reviewing the run video frame-by-frame and compiled the findings in order of first appearance.
 All times referenced below are shown in m:ss format and were taken from the video file `Diablo_Sorcerer_312_HQ.mp4` (hosted by SDA at [http://dl.speeddemosarchive.com/Diablo_Sorcerer_312_HQ.mp4](http://dl.speeddemosarchive.com/Diablo_Sorcerer_312_HQ.mp4)).

 ## Inconsistent Title Screen Version